Need: Wastewater Recycle / Reclaim

 Ultrafiltration was used to filter the water for general use purposes followed by reverse osmosis to treat water used for final rinsing and as makeup water.
-The integrated, highly automated, PLC- controlled ultrafilter and reverse osmosis systems were engineered, designed and constructed by WaterProfessionals®.
+The integrated, highly automated, PLC- controlled ultrafilter and reverse osmosis systems were provided by WaterProfessionals®.

-The ultrafilter is capable of producing 125,000 gallons of filtered water per day.
-The filtered water is stored in one of two 20,000 gallon storage tanks until required for general plant use or pumped to the reverse osmosis machine for further filtration.
+The ultrafilter can produce 125,000 gallons of filtered water per day.
+The filtered water is stored in one of two 20,000-gallon storage tanks until required for general plant use or pumped to the reverse osmosis machine for further filtration.
 The reverse osmosis machine is capable of filtering 72,000 gallons of water per day, with a 95-98% reduction in dissolved solids.

 To prevent fouling, the ultrafiltration system utilizes a PLC-controlled backwash cycle that incorporates air scour to remove foulants from membrane fibers.
 The system also includes PLC-controlled, automated chemical maintenance cleanings, as well as chemical recovery cleanings.
 The entire system is highly automated.

-The custom designed water treatment system by WaterProfessionals® will save up to 45-million gallons of water per year by recycling wastewater from the municipal sewage plant, rather than pulling water from an already strained reservoir.
+The custom fabricated wastewater treatment system by WaterProfessionals® will save up to 45-million gallons of water per year by recycling wastewater from the municipal sewage plant, rather than pulling water from an already strained reservoir.
 This system has removed the threat of the plant closing due to severe, sustained drought.